 Because Norway’s deal would be a bad deal for Scotland.
-Even assuming it could be negotiated, we would have to pay substantially to trade with the EU, would still have to implement much of the EU rule book, but would lose all our say in what it looks like.
+Unfortunately, following the UK vote to leave the EU we need to look at sub-optimal solutions to address the democratic conundrum provided by the 2014 and 2016 referenda results.
+If we did follow the Norway model we would have to pay substantially to trade with the EU, would still have to implement much of the EU rule book, but would lose all our say in what it looks like.

 The European Free Trade Association (EFTA) is a trade pact that negotiates treaties with various nations on behalf of its members: Iceland, Liechtenstein, Norway and Switzerland.
 EFTA and the EU have agreed to create the European Economic Area (EEA), an extension of the EU single market.
 Switzerland opted out of the EEA agreement, preferring just EFTA.
 Norway is part of the EEA single market, as is Iceland and Lichtenstein.